breadboard-ai/breadboard/packages/create-breadboard/README.md

 ## Usage

-If you are running from inside the breadboard repo, then you can run and you want to use the latest versions of breadboard (i.e. not the published versions) then you _MUST_ use the `--workspace` command.
+If you are running from inside the breadboard repo, and you want to use the latest versions of breadboard (i.e. not the published versions) then you _MUST_ use the `--workspace` command.

 ```bash
 npm init @google-labs/breadboard ../testing --workspace=./packages/create-breadboard